-These Extended Information blocks specify the parameters for a write strategy usable at speeds of 3,3 times the basic DVD speed $(3,3\times3,83 \text{ m/s})$ up to 8 times the basic DVD speed $(8\times3,83 \text{ m/s})$).
+These Extended Information blocks specify the parameters for a write strategy usable at speeds of 3,3 times the Reference velocity $(3,3\times3,83 \text{ m/s})$ up to 8 times the Reference velocity $(8\times3,83 \text{ m/s})$).
 The write strategy used at these speeds is a so-called "Castle" write strategy as defined in Annex G.2.

-Because of too high rotational speeds at the inner side, the write strategy parameters for the Upper velocity shall be determined at the outer diameter of the disc (see 9.5).
+Because of too high rotational speeds at the inner side, the write strategy parameters for the Upper velocity shall be determined at the outer diameter of the disk (see 9.5).

-If the disc can not be recorded under these "3,3x+" conditions, these EI blocks shall not be used (all bytes set to (00) and related Extended Information indicator bit set to ZERO).
+If the disk cannot be recorded under these "3,3x+" conditions, these EI blocks shall not be used (all bytes set to (00) and related Extended Information indicator bit set to ZERO).